5 Things to Consider Before Quiet Quitting Your Job

 5. Can you actually quit right now?

-If you’ve done all that and still feel like you could not give less effs about these responsibilities, it might be time to see yourself out.
+If you’ve done all that and still feel like you could not give less effs about these responsibilities, it might be time to see yourself out and quit your job.
 “People naturally want to contribute [at work],” says Dr. Horsham-Brathwaite.
 “So if you’re going against that instinct, it leaves you kind of stuck.”
 It’s also doing your mental health a disservice.
 Sometimes we’re just not that into the job or the job is not the right fit for us.
 Either way, it’s OK to leave and find something that motivates you to show up as your best self more often than not.

 Wondermind does not provide medical advice, diagnosis, or treatment.
 Any information published on this website or by this brand is not intended as a replacement for medical advice.
 Always consult a qualified health or mental health professional with any questions or concerns about your mental health.